sonarme/luke/README.md

 Licensing
 ===

-The license for the code is [ASL 2.0](http://www.apache.org/licenses/LICENSE-2.0.html), excluding the license of the thinlet library that is used for the UI.
+The license for the code is [ALv2](http://www.apache.org/licenses/LICENSE-2.0.html), excluding the license of the thinlet library that is used for the UI.